 I’d rather call the Park de la Ciutadella the oasis of the city center of Barcelona.

 There are many ways to spend time here.
 By renting a boat, or just taking a walk in the park.
-Discovering another piece from Gaudi, the Cascada Monumental fountain.
+Discover another piece from Gaudi, the Cascada Monumental fountain.
 Alternatively, you can visit the zoo of Barcelona, the Catalan Parliament, the Zoological Museum, the Museu d’Art Modern, or the Geologia Museum.

-Barcelona has a 4.2km of sandy beaches (what a blessing!).
+Barcelona has 4.2km of sandy beaches (what a blessing!).
 There are two really popular ones, great for outdoor activities, or to simply go to the beach, or cycle around.
 La Barceloneta, which is closer to the city center, and the W Hotel.
 The other one is Icària Beach, where you can spot dozens of restaurants and cocktail bars with seafront views!
 A sunset walk along the boardwalk, under the palm trees, can’t be compared to anything!

 Tips for a 2-day Barcelona itinerary

-One of the best things in Barcelona is, that you’re facing less language barriers than for example in Seville, which is another popular destination in Spain.
+One of the best things about Barcelona is that you’re facing fewer language barriers than for example in Seville, which is another popular destination in Spain.
 Barcelona is the home of many remote workers, freelancers, and people relocated for work from all around the world.
 This makes it so much easier for everybody not speaking Spanish or Catalan, to make connections, and also to get around, or get help!

 Find a perfect place to stay

 There are three main areas that are great to stay in, while you’re in Barcelona.
-The Gràcia neighborhood, the Gothic Quarter and along the beaches.
+The Gràcia neighborhood, the Gothic Quarter, and the beaches.
 There are some amazing hotels with rooftop pools, and also great hostels downtown.
-You can find anything from the cutest airbnbs to luxury hotels, such as the W Hotel or the Hotel Arts, to cool Barcelona boutique hotels.
+You can find anything from the cutest Airbnbs to luxury hotels, such as the W Hotel or the Hotel Arts, to cool Barcelona boutique hotels.

 When to visit Barcelona?